django-oscar/django-oscar/docs/source/_draft/getting_started/search.rst

 Oscar makes use of Solr for searching, faceting and 'more like this' handling.

-This guide details the process of install solr on debian based systems.
+This guide details the process of installing Solr on Debian-based systems.

 Installing Solr